Adrenal insufficiency - Symptoms & Causes

 • Abdominal pain

 There are effective treatment methods for adrenal and sufficiency which is very important for restoring the hormonal balance in the body.
-You can go for therapy which can be compensation for deficient hormones that the adrenal gland is unable to produce.
+One of the options is therapy which can be compensation for deficient hormones that the adrenal gland is unable to produce.
+Some of the general treatment methods for adrenal insufficiency are discussed below:

 • Hormone Replacement Therapy: There are daily medications that help to replace missing cortisol and aldosterone.

-• Checking Upon Hormone Level: There are regular blood tests that help to track down the hormone level and then there is lifelong hormone management for chronic adrenal insufficiency.
+• Checking Hormone Level: There are regular blood tests that help to track down the hormone level and then there is lifelong hormone management for chronic adrenal insufficiency.

 It becomes hard to remember everything in a single click.
 We have dispatched some of the bricks below which you can use to keep important points of adrenal insufficiency in mind.